 How to create the other two types of backup – incremental and differential backup?
 There are two ways: one is to use Scheme feature and another is to choose Incremental or Differential in Manage tab.

-After finishing additional settings, start to back up your system or disk like the step 4 shows.
+After finishing additional settings, start to back up your PC like the above steps shows.

-1. If you simultaneously create an automatic backup and enable incremental backup scheme, MiniTool ShadowMaker Free Edition will help to perform incremental backups since the specific time point.
+- If you simultaneously create an automatic backup and enable incremental backup scheme, MiniTool ShadowMaker will help to perform incremental backups at the specific time point.

-2. If Schedule is disabled, and only configure Scheme, an incremental or differential backup will be performed only one time.
+- If Scheduleis disabled, and you only configure Scheme, an incremental or differential backup will be performed only one time.

 Now, all information about how MiniTool ShadowMaker works is told to you.
 Just create the common types of backup by following the above steps.